Mr-President/WobbleBLE/README.md

 # Wobble on Arduino Nano 33 BLE

+##Updates

+First real test in a ferementor has gone... less than idea.
+High krausen impacts the reading heavily and it looks like over time there are ocassionally issues that lead to erronous readings.
+I believe this is due to the accelerometer not reading a value so the SG calculation returns a extremely high number.
+Will work on a fix.

 ## Introduction:

 First and formost let me caviate this all by saying I am not a software engineer so the code contained here is likely rough.
 The higest quality portion is the watchdog written by Acellama88.